tractor/tractor-website/PNT-tutorial.md

 <h2 id="visualisation">Visualising and interpreting results</h2>

-The results can be visualised using the `pnt-viz` script, which is analogous to the `hnt-viz` script used by the [[HNT process|HNT tutorial]], and can be used in the same way.
+The results can be visualised using the `pnt-viz` script, which is analogous to the `hnt-viz` script used by the [HNT process](HNT-tutorial.html), and can be used in the same way.
 For example, we can use

     tractor -c design.yaml pnt-viz CreateVolumes:true